 While it was subsequently reported that three reactors suffered meltdowns, Japanese authorities tried to rate the disaster as a Level 4 on the International Nuclear and Radiological Event Scale, although outside experts declared it a 7, which is the highest level.

 Something worth noting is how in 2009, two years after Shimatsu says the warheads were secretly moved to Japan, the International Atomic Energy Agency (IAEA) issued a veiled warning to Japan not to abandon its anti-nuclear weapons policy.

 The IAEA had to know, however, that Japan has long retained the potential to build nuclear weapons.

 That was made clear as far back as 1996 when a leaked Ministry of Foreign Affairs document exposed how Japan had been promoting a dual strategy in respect to nuclear weapons since the mid-1960s.

 It would often publicly profess a non-nuclear policy while maintaining the ability to build a nuclear arsenal.
 The Liberal Democratic Party, which has dominated Japanese politics, has always said there is no constitutional impediment to nukes.

 A factor that undoubtedly would have encouraged the Bush-Cheney White House to provide Japan with the means to secretly build nukes was the growing power of China.
 Cheney and Bush sought to arm Japan and India with nuclear weapons as a means of curbing China.

-Posted by Veterans Today on 8:24 pm, With 0 Reads, Filed under Asia, World.
+Posted by GPD on October 30, 2011, With 0 Reads, Filed under Asia, World.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.